krokoreit/spLogHelper/README.md

 ```
  Creates a log message and pass it with the additional information to the registered callback functions.
 In most cases it will be more convenient to call any of the log macros, as they automatically feed the first four arguments in a call to logf().
 Nevertheless, if you call logf() directly, make use of __FILE__, __LINE__, __func__ macros / variable provided by your compiler.

  Note that spLogHelper uses C++ printf() specification, so you must provide a format string followed by one or more arguments (see https://en.cppreference.com/w/cpp/io/c/fprintf for details on the format specifiers available).
-Alternatively, the final variadic arguments can be ommitted and instead a regular string passed to format.
+Alternatively, the final variadic arguments can be omitted and instead a regular string passed to format.

 <div style="text-align: right"><a href="#functions">&#8679; back up to list of functions</a></div>